pramttl/webipy/README.md

 Notes:

+* The functions must assume inputs in string format.
+If the input is supposed to be an integer/float first convert it into the respective format using int() or float() built in type functions.
 * Your function defined in `myfunctions.py` must either return a Dictionary, Tuple or List.
 * If you do not want a function to have a web endpoint add an `_` (underscore) prefix to the function name.